top of page

 Damon Coppola is an emergency and risk management global thought leader.
 He has guided the development of programs and policy from the most local communities to the national government level in countries throughout the Americas, Europe, Asia, and the Pacific, as well as for regional and international organizations including the United Nations and the World Bank.
 He also provides programmatic and planning assistance to major private-sector clients, nonprofit organizations, and academic institutions, including enterprise risk management and private sector involvement in disasters.

-Mr. Coppola has authored and co-authored more than a dozen academic and professional emergency management textbooks that are currently in use at over 200 colleges and universities.
+Mr. Coppola has authored and co-authored more than two dozen academic and professional emergency management textbooks that are currently in use at over 200 colleges and universities.
 Several of these books have been deemed "essential texts" by the FEMA Higher Education Program.
 His joint effort Introduction to Emergency Management was named the most influential emergency management textbook by the FEMA Emergency Management Institute.

 Mr. Coppola holds a Master of Engineering Management (MEM) in Crisis, Emergency, and Risk Management from the George Washington University School of Engineering and Applied Science, and was awarded the Associate in Risk Management (ARM) professional certification by the American Institute for Chartered Property Casualty Underwriters.